Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 SMART goals are:

-• Measurable: Find a way to track your goal with metrics.
-You might use a pedometer to count your steps or a designated app to count the miles you’ve walked.
+- Measurable: Find a way to track your goal with metrics.
+You might use a pedometer to count your steps or employ a fitness tracker or smartphone app to count the miles you’ve walked.

-• Attainable: It’s enticing to think big.
+- Attainable: It’s enticing to think big.
 Still, you’re more likely to stick to a movement goal if it feels like an achievable first step.
-Your plan should push your limits just enough to be effective but not too challenging that you feel discouraged.
+Your plan should push your limits just enough to be effective but not so challenging that you feel discouraged.

 5. Add It Up

 Ultimately, it’s about moving more and being more active.
-There are many ways to sneak in more exercise and break up the sedentary periods.
-For example, if you sit a lot, you can try setting a timer to get up and walk around every hour.
-Or start counting your steps and aim to increase them daily.
+There are many ways to sneak in more exercise and break up sedentary periods.
+For example, if you sit a lot, you can try setting a timer to get up and walk around every hour, or start counting your steps and aim to increase them daily.

 Many traditional ways to get more activity are still great, like taking the stairs, parking farther away, playing with kids, or doing housework and cleaning.
 Make it a goal to find a new way to squeeze in some daily activity.